CupOfApplesauce/Mobile-Lovely-Injector/README.md

 # Mods
 Almost there!
 1. In your device's storage, go to downloads and create a folder named "Mods".
 This is case sensitive! "mods" will not work!
 2. Insert the mods you wish to play with (steamodded required as well as SmodsColourGuard from the mods starter kit).
-Currently, Cryptid (requires Amulet which is working as well), Pokermon, Multiplayer, and some of my own personal mods that make the game work under certain conditions (also in the starter kit).
+Currently, Cryptid (requires Amulet which is working as well), Pokermon, Multiplayer, and some of my own personal mods that make the game work under certain conditions (also in the starter kit), are fully content compatible.
 I extracted every mod's .zip and placed the contents in Mods.
 For instance: Mods/Steamodded/Steamodded's content. *be careful not to nest the mods within themselves!*
 3. While it may not be required on your device, I highly recommend keeping AtlasMemFix and the LowResTextures mods in your back pocket for later.
 4. With the mods installed and all files access granted, you should be ready to restart the game (always fully close the game before trying to return).